-Life @ Life is an introductory camp experience for campers coming out of grades 2-4.
+Life @ Life is an introductory camp experience for campers going into grades 2nd-4th.
 Participants stay at Lavi for 3 nights and 4 days.
 Click here for more information

 What if my child has a serious food allergy or has a special diet?